 Oncogenes and oncoproteins

-Another characteristic of NTRK oncogenes is that they occur in a variety of cancers (4).
+NTRK oncogenes is that they occur in a variety of cancers ( 4).
 These include relatively common cancers such as lung cancer, colorectal cancer and glioblastoma, although they are found in only 1–3 % of these patients.
 They are even less frequent in patients with melanoma or squamous cell carcinoma of the head and neck.
-By contrast, the incidence of NTRK oncogenes in the rare cancers congenital fibrosarcoma and secretory breast carcinoma is almost 100 % (4).
+By contrast, the incidence of NTRK oncogenes in the rare cancers congenital fibrosarcoma and secretory breast carcinoma is almost 100 % ( 4).

 A new direction for oncology?